sitamgithub-MSIT/MalDetect/README.md

     - `dataset.py`: This file contains the code for loading and splitting the dataset.
     - `augmentation.py`: This file contains the code for data augmentation applied to the dataset during training.
-    - `model.py`: This file contains the code for the model architecture used for the model training.
+    - `model.py`: This file contains the code for the model architecture used for the training.
     - `optimizer.py`: This file contains the code for the optimizer tuning used in the model training pipeline.

   - `pipeline/`: This directory contains the model training and prediction pipeline code.